asjadnaqvi/DiD/docs/code/06_bacon.md

 display "weight_lU = " ((nl + nU)^2 * (nlU * (1 - nlU)) * (Dl * (1 - Dl))) / VD
 ```

 where the shares equal 0.349 and 0.267 respectively.
 If we add these up, they come out to 0.616.
-This number is not exactly the same as the one shown in the `bacondecomp` table (this needs double checking in the formulas), but here we can see that this group has the highest weight as expected.
+This number is not exactly the same number shown in the `bacondecomp` table *(double check the formula and fix this)*, but here we can see that this group has the highest weight as expected.

 ## Some more testing with more serious examples